thechubbypanda/larrys-escape/README.md

 - Shooting makes light
 - Actual reason for proper AI as before

+### Game end

+- Semi-scripted game until certain level
+- Similar to bloons tower defence
+- After end, players can just go for high score

+### Story

+- Sometimes teleporters take you to intermediary places with weird characters
+- Characters tell you stuff and may give you stuff

 ### Progression System

-- Points or crystal drops allow upgrades
+- Points or crystal drops allow upgrades for different spray patterns etc